oracle-livelabs/apex/ai-world-hol-apex/3-create-app/create-app.md

     ```
     ![AI Configuration](./images/welcome_message.png  "Set welcome message for AI chatbot")

 5. Next we will add our database table as a RAG source for our AI Assistant.
-Click Create RAG Source.
+Select 'RAG Source tab' and click Create RAG Source.
 Enter a name and for the SQL query, enter
     ```
     <copy>
     SELECT * FROM MOVIES